fyber-engineering/offerwall-sample-app-unity/README.md

 You should be able to verify the Package is correctly integrated by
 1. Opening Unity 3D
 2. Clicking on `Window` -> `Package Manager`
-3. Choosing `In Project` from the drop down that lets you select among the repositories (on the top left).
+3. Choosing `In Project` from the drop-down that lets you select among the repositories (on the top left).
 4. Observe `Packages - Fyber` which you can expand and observe a `FairBid` package (with the version matching the one declared in the manfiest).

 You are ready to go!